ggandor/lightspeed.nvim/README.md

 characters highlighted.
 Those are characters with only one occurrence, and you can jump to them by simply typing the given character.

-Let's target some word containing `me` (probably part of `frame`).
+Let's target some word containing `me`.
 After entering the letter `m`, the plugin processes all bigrams starting with it, and from here on, you have all the visual information you need to reach your specific target:

 ![quick example 2](../media/quick_example_2.png?raw=true)

 Now type `e`.
-If you aimed for the first match (`frame_minheight`), you are good to go, just continue the work!
+If you aimed for the first match (in `frame_minheight`), you are good to go, just continue the work!
 (The labels for the subsequent matches of `me` remain visible until the next keypress, but they are carefully chosen "safe" letters, guaranteed to not interfere with your following editing command.)
 If you aimed for some other match, then type the label, for example `u`, and move on to that.

 ![quick example 3](../media/quick_example_3.png?raw=true)